manuelsavino/2ClickGame/README.md

 # Click Game made with React

 Purpose of this game is not to click the same image twice.
-Images clicked are store in the state of the application.
+Images clicked are stored in the state of the the App component, which is the most parens component.
 If the same image is clicked twice, you lose the game

 ### Technologies Used: